yuanpinz/blog/about.md

 ### About Me

-My name is Yuanpin Zhou.
-I'm a rookie data scientist.
-I like reading and watching movies besides doing research.
-My favorite NBA team is the Golden State Warriors.
-I enjoy Joe Lacob's vision, Steve Kerr's leadership, the selfless and joyful culture, and their beautiful basketball movement.
+Hello and welcome to my blog!
+I’m Yuanpin Zhou, a machine learning engineer based in Hangzhou, Zhejiang, China.
+I work on AI healthcare projects, applying artificial intelligence and medical imaging techniques to improve diagnosis and treatment.
+I’m passionate about reading social sciences and literature books, watching movies and TV shows with intriguing plots.
+I also love photography, especially taking pictures of animals and landscapes.

-This blog is about machine learning, programming, and everything else.
+This blog is where I share my insights and opinions on AI research and applications, programming, and other topics that interest me.

+You can learn more about me and my work at [Google Scholar](https://scholar.google.com/citations?user=zCtNbycAAAAJ&hl=en) and [LinkedIn](https://www.linkedin.com/in/yuanpinzhou/).